Belinda Carlisle: 1991–1999

-In 1991, Carlisle released her fourth solo studio album, Live Your Life Be Free.
+In 1991, Carlisle released her fourth solo album, Live Your Life Be Free.
 The album marked somewhat of a return to 1960s-influenced music for Carlisle and included songs mainly written and produced by Rick Nowels but also two songs co-written by Carlisle.
 The single "Do You Feel Like I Feel?" was accompanied by a music video inspired by the B movie Attack of the 50 Foot Woman (1958).
-The title track, "Live Your Life Be Free", released as first single outside the United States, was a Top 20 hit single in many countries reaching No. 12 in the UK and No. 13 in Australia.
+The title track, "Live Your Life Be Free", released as first single outside the United States, was a Top 20 hit single in many countries reaching number 12 in the UK and number 13 in Australia.
 Subsequent releases "Half the World" and "Little Black Book" (co-written by Marcella Detroit under her real name Marcy Levy) were also hits outside the United States.
 The album was also a success in Europe (Top 10 in the UK and Gold certification).
-"Do You Feel Like I Feel?" is Carlisle's final single to enter in the Billboard Hot 100 chart, peaking at No. 73.
+"Do You Feel Like I Feel?" is Carlisle's final single to enter in the Billboard Hot 100 chart, peaking at number 73.

-Still active in Europe and Australia with a recording contract at Virgin Records, her 1992 greatest hits album The Best of Belinda, Volume 1 reached No. 1, and was certified double platinum in the UK and platinum in Australia.
-Carlisle's fifth solo studio album, Real, was released in 1993 on the Virgin label in the United States and in Europe.
+Still active in Europe and Australia with a recording contract at Virgin Records, her 1992 greatest hits album The Best of Belinda, Volume 1 reached number 1, and was certified double platinum in the UK and platinum in Australia.
+Carlisle's fifth solo album, Real, was released in 1993 on the Virgin label in the United States and in Europe.
 Produced without Nowels, the album was a departure from Carlisle's polished pop music formula.
 Carlisle co-produced and co-wrote much of the album, collaborating heavily with friend and ex-Go-Go member Charlotte Caffey.
-The album was Carlisle's fifth consecutive to reach the UK Top 10 peaking at No. 9.
-It also peaked at No. 23 in Sweden.
-Its lead single, "Big Scary Animal", peaked at No. 12 in the UK.
+The album was Carlisle's fifth consecutive to reach the UK Top 10 peaking at number 9.
+It also peaked at number 23 in Sweden.
+Its lead single, "Big Scary Animal", peaked at number 12 in the UK.
 The second single from Real was "Lay Down Your Arms", which made the Top 30 in the UK.
-Also in 1993, Carlisle provided guest vocals on the Lemonheads sixth studio album Come on Feel the Lemonheads, and appeared with Crash Baptists for their song One by One, on their soundtrack to the movie The Harvest.
+Also in 1993, Carlisle provided guest vocals on the Lemonheads sixth album Come on Feel the Lemonheads, and appeared with Crash Baptists for their song "One by One," on their soundtrack to the movie The Harvest.